linuxdeepin/deepin-manual/manual/deepin-movie/en_US/index.md

 1. Right click on Deepin Movie interface.
 2. Select **Frame**, you can:
-  - Adjust the flim aspect ratio between 4:3, 16:9, 16:10, 1.85:1 and 2.35:1.
+  - Adjust the film aspect ratio between 4:3, 16:9, 16:10, 1.85:1 and 2.35:1.
-  - Rotate the flim frame clockwise or counterclockwise.
+  - Rotate the film frame clockwise or counterclockwise.
+  - Jump to previous frame/next frame.

 ![0|frame](jpg/frame.png)